New York's Cuomo pushes tax cuts, infrastructure boost

-ALBANY, New York (Reuters) - New York Governor Andrew Cuomo pressed signature issues such as cutting taxes, revitalizing worn infrastructure and boosting the upstate economy in a wide-ranging election-year speech in his annual address on Wednesday.
+ALBANY, N.Y., Jan 8 (Reuters) - New York state Governor Andrew Cuomo gave a wide-ranging election-year speech in his annual address on Wednesday, pressing signature issues such as cutting taxes, revitalizing worn infrastructure and boosting the upstate economy.

 Cuomo, a Democrat who is up for re-election in November, delivered his hour-long speech to an enthusiastic audience in the state capital of Albany.
 The packed event was attended by many of New York’s political elite, including New York City’s new mayor, Bill de Blasio.